 - One font type must be used throughout the site.

-- Avoids overuse of all CAPS, bold or italics.
+- Avoid overuse of all CAPS, bold or italics.

-- Avoids underlining words, which a screen reader can mistake for a navigation link.
+- Avoid underlining words, which a screen reader can mistake for a navigation link.

 - All text is readable by assistive technology.